Tommyhudon/Tommyhudon/README.md

 # Hello there 👋

-- 💻 I am currently working on warhammer-battle.
-A battle simulator for warhammer AoS fans.
+- 💻 I am currently working on react-stock-market-app.
+An app to display stock market and crypto datas on nice graph.
 - 🌱 I’m currently learning React/Redux.
 - 📫 How to reach me hudontommy@gmail.com